 Hasib J. Sabbagh Senior Fellow for Middle Eastern Studies

 Author of Ruling But Not Governing: The Military and Political Development in Egypt, Algeria, and Turkey.
 Directed the Council-sponsored Independent Task Force on U.S. policy toward reform in the Arab world.
-Currently writing a book on Egyptian politics and the future of U.S.-Egypt relations (forthcoming, Oxford University Press).
+Author of The Struggle for Egypt (Oxford University Press, 2011).

 Expertise: Politics in the Arab world; U.S.-Middle East policy; Turkish politics; civil-military relations in the Middle East; Arab-Israeli conflict.